Journey Student Rewards from Capital One: A low-maintenance student starter card

 Journey Student Rewards from Capital One overview

-A straightforward student card like the Journey Student Rewards Card from Capital One is a fantastic way to build credit history and learn the reward-earning ropes if you’re new to credit.
+A straightforward student card like the Journey Student Rewards Card from Capital One is a fantastic way to build credit history and learn the earning-rewards ropes.
 The Journey student card weighs in as a solid starter card since it’s very low-maintenance, earns cash back on all purchases, rewards good credit habits and poses no ongoing fees.
-Plus, its security benefits and no foreign transaction fees make it a great future study abroad companion.
+Plus, its security benefits and no foreign transaction fees make it a great study abroad companion.

-However, several other student cards have more to offer once you’re comfortable with credit, and Capital One’s new student cards deliver a ton more value for equally fresh credit builders.
-In fact, the Capital One Quicksilver Student Cash Rewards Credit Card outperforms the Journey card in virtually every way, unless you’re willing to trade the Quicksilver student card’s higher 1.5 percent cash back for first-year streaming credits.
+However, several other student cards may have more to offer once you’re comfortable with credit, and Capital One’s new student cards deliver a ton more value for equally fresh credit builders.
+In fact, the Capital One Quicksilver Student Cash Rewards Credit Card outperforms the Journey card in virtually every way.

 What are the pros and cons?